-A parent is legally required to provide in writing the parent's contact information, including address, phone number, and email address.
+A parent is legally required to provide in writing the parent's current contact information, including address, phone number, and email address.

-A parent must provide the contact information to the district upon enrollment and again within two weeks after the beginning of each following school year while the student is enrolled in the district.
+A parent must provide the contact information to the district upon enrollment and again each year when completing the Back to School forms.